 Whereas villagers in Lombok, Flores and Alor are quite hospitable, the Sumbanese seem more aloof and often somewhat suspicious.
-(In a later post we’ll explain a bit better why that might be.)
+(Check out our post Predatory Techno-Vampire Tourists for a glimpse into what exactly is going on in their minds.
+It’s pretty staggering!)
 Despite the coolness, the fascinating villages are incredible windows into the past with massive megalithic tombs, table-like spirit stones (kateda) used for offerings to the dead, and skull trees (andung), where headhunters once hung their trophies.

 But what really grabs visitors’ attention is the impressive Sumbanese hut architecture.
 Absurdly vertical roofs soar out of the broad-based, more functional open-sided living areas.
 Beams and lintels are often carved and porches are frequently decorated with lines of buffalo skulls.
 Unfortunately, like termites gnawing away at a masterpiece, art collectors are taking their toll on Sumba’s unique heritage.